imlokesh/easy-hevc/README.md

 Easy HEVC is a command-line tool that helps you convert videos to HEVC (H.265) in bulk.

 It scans folders recursively, converts supported video files with FFmpeg, and keeps your originals safe until you decide to finalize.
-If a converted file is larger than the original, Easy HEVC keeps the original by default.

 ## Why use it?